emilyantosch/shc_pr3_vl/SOL2/slides_2/main.typ

   #question[What do you think about the following statement?
 Why are comments important?]
   #quotation[
     #quote(attribution: [Many Developers], block: true)[
       Make the code readable?
-Who else is supposed to read it?
+Who else is supposed to read this?
     ]
   ]
 ]